jay16/FocusAgent/README.md

 ### TODO

-  1. crontab check watch_dog#process
-  2. start up command with chkonfig when reboot or boot
+  1. start up command with chkonfig when reboot or boot
-  3. mobile view
-  4. data#bad/ok; log#viewer
-  5. crontab check-dog
+  2. bundler/unicorn/rake executed in bash call by crontab will abort "Command NotFound"

 ### NGINX CONFIGURE